krig/podcast-studio/NOTES.md

 show which nodes connect to what.
 One nice thing would be to highlight the complete chain from source to sink when selecting a source.

+# libsox

+Write a go wrapper for libsox, use it to play sound

 # Model

 OK, so here are the node types: